 TrailDB is a portable C library that allows querying a series of relative events.
 It is used to group the existing relative events in a time-series format and produce an immutable database with high compression rate.

 It is designed as a complement to current existing relational databases or key-value stores and targeted for OLAP workload such as analyzing usage patterns, predicting user behavior, and detecting anomalies.
 One key design feature is that the database is immutable once produced.
-This immutability feature allows the TrailDB to reach another key feature - data compression.
-It leverages relativity among time-series events to achieve high compression.
+This immutability feature enables data compression.
+TrailDB leverages relativity among time-series events to achieve high compression.
 These two key features allow TrailDB to achieve good performance in OLAP workload.

 TrailDB system does not support checkpoints as each database is immutable once produced.

 UUID, which usually represents a logical entity such as an online shopping customer, these events within a trail tend to be predictable and TrailDB only encodes every change in behavior.
 This is not exactly the same as the Run-Length Encoding but similar.

 UUID.
 There are no multiple tables within a database and no constraints among databases.
 Thus, it does not support foreign keys.

 When creating a database, there's only one process to handle it and others cannot access it.
 Once the database is produced, it is a read-only immutable file.
 Thus, everyone can issue read requests to it, but cannot issue any write operations.
 In this point of view, it is equivalent to the serializable isolation level.

 TrailDB system offers the APIs to allow a join operation on multiple trails.
 Within each trail, events are already sorted in timestamp order.
 TrailDB system leverages this feature and adopts the merge sort of multiple trails to produce one single merged trail with a list of sorted events.

 TrailDB does not support logging and there's only one process to create the database.
 There is no recovery handler if the process crashes during the creation of the database.
 Thus, users need to start from the very beginning of the producing process.